mehulagg/gitlab/doc/ci/examples/semantic-release.md

     - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH
 ```

-This configures the pipeline with a single job, `publish`, which runs `semantic-release`.
-The semantic-release library will handle publishing new versions of the NPM package and creating new GitLab releases (if necessary).
+This example configures the pipeline with a single job, `publish`, which runs `semantic-release`.
+The semantic-release library publishes new versions of the NPM package and creates new GitLab releases (if necessary).

-The default `before_script` generates a temporary `.npmrc` that is used to authenticate to GitLab's Package Registry during the `publish` job.
+The default `before_script` generates a temporary `.npmrc` that is used to authenticate to the Package Registry during the `publish` job.

-## Set up environment variables
+## 3. Set up environment variables

-As part of publishing a package, semantic-release bumps the version in `package.json`.
-To allow it to commit this change and push it back to GitLab, the pipeline requires a custom environment variable named `GITLAB_TOKEN`.
+As part of publishing a package, semantic-release increases the version number in `package.json`.
+For semantic-release to commit this change and push it back to GitLab, the pipeline requires a custom environment variable named `GITLAB_TOKEN`.
 To create this variable:

-1. Navigate to **Project > Settings > Access Tokens**
+1. Navigate to **Project > Settings > Access Tokens**.
-1. Give the token a name, and select the `api` scope
+1. Give the token a name, and select the `api` scope.
-1. Click **Create project access token** and copy its value
+1. Click **Create project access token** and copy its value.
-1. Navigate to **Project > Settings > CI / CD > Variables**
+1. Navigate to **Project > Settings > CI / CD > Variables**.
-1. Click **Add Variable**
+1. Click **Add Variable**.
 1. In the **Key** field, enter `GITLAB_TOKEN`.
 In the **Value** field, paste the token created above.
-Check the **Mask variable** option and click **Add variable**
+Check the **Mask variable** option and click **Add variable**.

-## Configure semantic-release
+## 4. Configure semantic-release

 semantic-release pulls its configuration info from a `.releaserc.json` file in the project.
 Create a `.releaserc.json` at the root of the repository: